xcore/sw_avb/doc/chip.rst

 -  The maximum channel count figures assume that more than two channels are used per AVB stream to maximize channel count.

--  The maximum channel count assumes I2S or similar (e.g you cannot get maximum number of channels if all are S/PDIF).

 -  At 100MBit/s, the capability on the XS1 for higher bit-rates are bounded by bandwidth and buffering in line with the AVB standard.

--  For very high channel counts, it is assumed that a multi-channel multiplexed 1-wire protocol (*e.g.* TDM) is used to reduce the required pin count.
+-  For greater than 8 in/ 8 out channels, it is assumed that a multi-channel multiplexed protocol such as TDM is used to reduce the required pin count.

-There exist combinations for using the AVB software with higher channel counts and a gigabit interface on a G4 (or multi-G4) configuration.
-For details of these configurations please contact XMOS.

-XS1-G4 Device - 100Mbit/s
+XS1-L16 Device - 100Mbit/s
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 .. list-table::